 Assessment is on-going with a range of standardised tests and teacher assessment throughout the year.
-These assessments are then used to ensure progress is good, set individual targets and inform future plans.
+These assessments are then used to ensure all pupils are achieving to the very best of their ability, set individual targets and inform future plans.
 Meaningful, age appropriate feedback is given and the girls are also encouraged to peer and self-assess.